How to Create a Facebook Fan Page for Your Home Business

 Build a Community and Your Home Business With a Facebook Fan Page

 You already know that a Facebook Fan Page is a great marketing tool for businesses of any size, nonprofit organizations, independent contractors and freelancers, celebrities, musical groups, and even politicians.
 The fan page will help you connect with Facebook users.
 These pages have different attributes than a standard profile page and are powerful tools to build a following.

 Creating a Facebook Fan Page

-- Check the box that you are the official representative for the page.
-As the admin you'll have total control over the page.
+Once you complete—or skip—the image work you page will automatically load.
+Now you need to set the administrator and other roles for the page.
+Since you built the page you are automatically listed as an administrator.
+As the admin, you'll have total control over the page.
 You can add others to your admin.
-For example you can have your virtual assistant help you manage the page.
+For example, you can have your virtual assistant help you manage the page.